 Structure of Mu Phage

-As we know the basic structure of the bacteriophage, that is comprised of head, neck and tail.
-Therefore, the structure of Mu phage is also divided into three parts i.e. head, neck and tail.
+The basic structure of the bacteriophage possesses head, neck and tail.
+Therefore, the structure of Mu phage is also divided into three parts, i.e. head, neck and tail.
 To know more about the structure of Mu phage, let us look at the picture given below.

-It is the terminal part of the Mu phage which carries the viral genome and surrounds by a protein layer refers as Capsid.
+Head: It is the terminal part of the Mu phage, which carries the viral genome and a protein later (capsid) encases the hexagonal head.

-Symmetry: The head of Mu phage is having icosahedral symmetry.
+- Symmetry: The head of Mu phage possesses icosahedral symmetry.

-It is the middle portion of the Mu phage, acts as the joining element which joins the two components i.e. Head and tail.
+Neck: It is the middle portion of the Mu phage, which acts as the joining element of the two components, i.e. head and tail.

-Mu phage consists of a ds-DNA which is linear and non-segmented.
-The genome of Mu phage consists of 37,611 base pairs.
+Mu phage consists of a ds-DNA that is linear and non-segmented.
+Its genome consists of 37,611 base pairs.
 The guanine and cytosine content is 35%.
 The genome is non-permuted, consists of some unusual base pairs and terminally redundant sequences.
-Mu phage genome encodes 55 genes which perform different functions in its life cycle.
+Mu phage genome encodes 55 genes, which perform different functions in its life cycle.
 The genome size is 40 Kb in length.

 The functions of different genes are as follows:

-Mu-phage consists of two transposase binding sites which bind to the host DNA and represented as attL and attR.
-These two ends sometimes refer as MuL and MuR.
+- Mu-phage consists of two transposase binding sites that bind to the host DNA and represented as attL and attR.
+These two ends sometimes called as MuL and MuR.

-First, the tail fibres attach to the receptor site of the host cell surface.
+Firstly, the tail fibres attach to the receptor site of the host cell surface.
 By the binding of the tail fibre, there is the conformational change in the base plate of Mu phage.
-Due to the conformational change in the base plate, the sheath of the tail contracts.
+Due to the conformational change in the base plate, the tail’s sheath contracts.

 By the contraction of the tail’s sheath, the rigid internal material gets into the host cell surface through the cell envelope.
-The N protein also injects along with the viral genome which refers to non-replicative protein.
+The N protein ( non-replicative protein) also gets injected along with the viral genome.

-The N-protein undergoes circularization as it binds with the viral genome.
+The N-protein undergoes circularization once it binds with the viral genome.

-After circularization, early transcription occurs which give rise to the Repc and Ner repressors and DDE recombinase A (Mu A).
-These genes help in the integration of the viral genome to the host cell genome.
+After circularization, early transcription occurs that gives rise to the Repc and Ner repressors and DDE recombinase A (Mu A).
+These genes help in the integration of the viral genome with the host genome.
 During this step, the variable ends are cut off from the viral genome.

-After the non-replicative transposition, the ratio of Repc and Ner repressors decides whether the phage will enter to the lysogenic phage or lytic phage.
+After the non-replicative transposition, the ratio of Repc and Ner repressors decide whether the phage will enter to the lysogenic phage or lytic phage.

 After the inactivation of Repc, there is an expression of MuA and MuB genes.
-MuA is the DDE recombinase-A enzyme and MuB is the target DNA activator B. MuA performs the transposition of viral genome ends and host DNA.
+MuA is the DDE recombinase-A enzyme, and MuB is the target DNA activator B. MuA performs the transposition of viral genome ends and host DNA.
 The target DNA activator B helps in the replication of viral host DNA, leading to the formation of the two copies.
-This type of replication refers as “Replicative transposition”.
+This type of replication is called replicative transposition.
 This replication can lead to 100 viral genomes after successive rounds.

-This phase carries out the expression of adenine modification enzyme which makes the viral DNA resistant to the host restriction enzymes by modifying the adenines in the viral DNA.
+This phase carries out the expression of the adenine modification enzyme, which makes the viral DNA resistant to the host restriction enzymes by modifying the adenines in the viral DNA.

 Biosynthesis and Assembly

-The late gene synthesizes the structural genes of Mu phage which leads to the biosynthesis of virus particles.
-Then the virus particles like empty capsid, tail fibres etc. get assemble.
+The late gene synthesizes the structural genes of Mu phage, which leads to the biosynthesis of virus particles.
+Then the virus particles like empty capsid, tail fibres etc. get to assemble.

 The packaging of virion

-The bacterial DNA is first cut on the left of the integrated Mu genome for about 50-150bp.
+Firstly, the bacterial DNA is first cut on the left of the integrated Mu genome for about 50-150bp.
 Then, a second cut occurs after the filling of phage head.
 The packaging of viral DNA also occurs on the right side of the Mu genome.
-Therefore, at different sites of the bacterial genome, there is the packaging of the Mu genome.
+Therefore, at different sites of the bacterial genome, the packaging of the Mu genome will occur.

 Cell lysis and release of virion

-After packaging, the newly synthesized virions releases out of the host cell by the help of lye gene which encodes lytic enzymes (responsible for cell lysis).
+After packaging, the newly synthesized virions release out of the host cell by the help of lye gene that encodes lytic enzymes (responsible for the cell lysis).